RonFrancesca/Text-to-Audio-ESC/docs/index.md

 ### 1) air_conditioner

-- Simple prompt: "A clear sound of an air conditiner in a urban context." <br>
+- <b>Simple prompt</b>: "A clear sound of an air conditiner in a urban context." <br>
-- ChatGPT prompt: "Generate a realistic audio representation of the sound of an air conditioner in a urban environment."
+- <b>ChatGPT prompt</b>: "Generate a realistic audio representation of the sound of an air conditioner in a urban environment."

 USK8 example:
 <audio src="audio/US8K/air_cond/100852-0-0-13.wav" controls preload style="width: 150px;"></audio>